shaantalk/how-to-dal/README.md

 3. After 2-3 days you will get a mail for setting up the interview.
 Choose a date in the link provided in the mail.
 4. Take the interview
 5. Within 2-3 days you will be recommended and you will get a mail from the CS Faculty
 6. After 2-3 days to a week of recommendation you will get the offer letter.
-They send out offer letters only on Tuesdays and Thrusdays
+They send out offer letters only on Tuesdays and Thrusdays ( AST Timezone )

 ### Got recommended ?
 But don't know you will get admit or not ?